-This weekend, Flea and I joined 2,000 other invited bloggers, journalists and travel industry types for a 48-hour sneak peek at the brand new Anthem of the Seas cruise ship, which is sailing from Southampton this summer.
+This weekend, Flea and I were invited to review the new Anthem of the Seas cruise ship, along with 2,000 other invited bloggers, journalists and travel industry types.
+We took the chance to enjoy a a 48-hour sneak peek at the brand new Anthem of the Seas cruise ship, which is sailing from Southampton.

-Anthem of the Seas is a big deal – it’s the third largest cruise ship in the world, carrying more than 4,000 passengers at full capacity, with 18 restaurants, 5 swimming pools and its own skydiving adventure.
+Anthem of the Seas is a big deal of a ship.
+It’s the third largest cruise ship in the world, carrying more than 4,000 passengers at full capacity, with 18 restaurants, 5 swimming pools and its own skydiving adventure.
 Not to mention climbing wall, dodgem cars, roller disco, spa, solarium, gym… the list goes on and on.

-If you’re considering a cruise this summer, here are 10 things we think you’ll love about Anthem of the Seas:
+If you’re considering a cruise this summer, our review includes ten things we think you’ll love about Anthem of the Seas:

 Ever fancied surfing?
 Flow Rider is a quite spectacular activity, particularly with its location on Anthem of the Seas, perched at the top of the ship’s stern, with views over the ocean.
 You don’t need a wetsuit to get surfing on this static wave machine – you just need a bit of nerve!
 The instructors will give you some basic tips, and then you can choose to ride the waves on a boogie board (for kids under 48″ this is the available option) or a surfboard.
 I can tell you it’s a LOT harder than it looks, but a great deal of fun.